chaithanya-varshu/Client_Feedback_Analysis/README.md

      w(i,j) = f(i,j)*log(N/f(i))

-     Here w(i,j) = for a Word i in j category f(i,j) = frequency of word i in j category
-          N      = Number of categories
+     Here, w(i,j) = for a Word i in j category f(i,j) = frequency of word i in j category N      = Number of categories
            f(i)   = Frequency of word i occuring in number of categories

 <br>
 In python, we can use 'feature_extraction' library in sklearn to achieve this.
 Please refer below code.
 A unique bag of words from entire dataset is referred as a corpus in general terms.